siraat-ai/google-data-engineer-certification-mcqs/01-test/01a-secure-data-sharing-with-authorized-views.md

-Secure Data Sharing in a Segmented Data Warehouse
-🎭 Learning Dialogue: Mr. X vs. Mr. Artificial King
-🧩 The Scenario

-Mr. X works at a company where data is stored in a cloud-based warehouse.
-The storage is carefully divided into multiple datasets depending on where the data comes from and how sensitive it is.

-One dataset contains confidential information.
-Analysts need access to some of this data — but only certain tables and even then, only specific columns.
-The security team is very clear: analysts must not gain direct access to the entire sensitive dataset.

-Mr. X is unsure how to design this safely.

-💬 The Conversation

-Mr. X:
-We’ve got a sensitive dataset.
-Analysts only need a few columns from a few tables.
-Why don’t we just give them access to those tables directly?

-Mr. Artificial King:
-That sounds simple, but direct access to tables inside a sensitive dataset increases risk.
-Even if permissions are narrow, you’re still exposing the dataset boundary.
-That’s not ideal when security isolation matters.

-Mr. X:
-Okay, what if we create filtered views inside the same dataset and give analysts access to those views?

-Mr. Artificial King:
-Better — but still risky.
-If the views live in the same dataset as the raw data, permission management becomes tricky.
-You may unintentionally expose more than intended.
-Good security architecture prefers stronger separation of concerns.

-Mr. X:
-So… should we copy the allowed columns into a new dataset and grant access there?

-Mr. Artificial King:
-That introduces duplication and maintenance headaches.
-Now you must manage synchronization, handle updates, and ensure consistency between copies.
-That’s operational overhead — and unnecessary.

-Mr. X:
-Then what’s the cleanest approach?

-Mr. Artificial King:
-Create a separate dataset specifically for controlled access.

-Inside that new dataset, define authorized views that reference only the permitted tables and columns from the sensitive dataset.

-Then grant analysts viewer permissions only on the new dataset, not on the original one.

-This way:

-Analysts see only curated views.

-They cannot directly access underlying raw tables.

-No data duplication occurs.

-Governance remains clean and auditable.

-The original dataset remains tightly protected.

-🏁 Expert Conclusion

-The safest and most maintainable solution is to:

-Create a new dataset dedicated to controlled sharing.

-Build authorized views in that dataset referencing approved data from the sensitive dataset.

-Grant analyst access only to the new dataset.

-This preserves strong dataset-level isolation while allowing precise, column-level exposure.

-🧠 Conceptual Lesson
-🔑 Key Principle

-Use authorized views in a separate dataset to provide restricted access to sensitive data without granting direct access to the source dataset.

-🏗 When to Apply This

-When datasets contain confidential or regulated information.

-When different teams need partial visibility.

-When you want strong security boundaries without copying data.

-When maintaining governance and minimizing operational complexity is important.

-Think of it as building a secure “glass window” into your data — instead of handing over the keys to the vault.
+# Managing Restricted Data Access Using Authorized Views

+## 🎭 Learning Dialogue: Mr. X vs. Mr. Artificial King

+### 🧩 The Situation

+A company stores business data in a cloud warehouse.
+Some datasets contain highly confidential information.

+Data analysts need access to only certain fields from specific tables inside a sensitive dataset.

+The security team insists:
+- Analysts must NOT get full dataset access.
+- Only limited columns should be readable.
+- Sensitive data must remain protected.

+Mr. X is evaluating different approaches.

+---

+## 💬 The Conversation

+**Mr. X:**
+We need to let analysts read only selected columns from sensitive tables.
+I’ve thought of a few approaches.
+Can you help me evaluate them?

+---

+### 🔎 Approach 1:
+Create a new dataset.
+Inside it, define special views that expose only the required columns from the sensitive dataset.
+Then grant analysts access only to this new dataset.

+**Mr. Artificial King:**
+Excellent design.

+This creates:
+- Strong separation between raw sensitive data and consumer-facing data.
+- Controlled exposure using authorized views.
+- No duplication of data.
+- Clean governance boundaries.

+This is secure and scalable.

+---

+### 🔎 Approach 2:
+Create views inside the same sensitive dataset and give analysts viewer access to those views.

+**Mr. Artificial King:**
+Risky.

+When views reside in the same dataset:
+- Permission management becomes complex.
+- Accidental exposure risk increases.
+- Dataset-level isolation weakens.

+Separation of datasets is a better architectural practice.

+---

+### 🔎 Approach 3:
+Grant analysts table-level viewer access and somehow restrict visible columns.

+**Mr. Artificial King:**
+Not ideal.

+Column-level restriction requires policy tagging and proper schema controls.
+Simply granting table access does not inherently protect specific fields.

+This approach lacks structured governance.

+---

+### 🔎 Approach 4:
+Copy allowed columns into a new dataset and grant access there.

+**Mr. Artificial King:**
+This works technically, but:
+- It duplicates data.
+- Requires synchronization.
+- Increases operational complexity.
+- Introduces maintenance overhead.

+Avoid unnecessary duplication when secure referencing is possible.

+---

+## 🏁 Final Recommendation

+The best approach is:

+✅ Create a separate dataset
+✅ Build authorized views exposing only approved data
+✅ Grant analysts access only to that dataset

+This ensures:
+- Strong security isolation
+- Zero data duplication
+- Clean access management
+- Governance compliance

+---

+## 🧠 Conceptual Lesson

+### 🔑 Core Principle
+Use **authorized views in a separate dataset** to securely expose limited data from sensitive sources.

+### 📌 When to Apply This
+- When datasets contain confidential information
+- When different teams need limited access
+- When maintaining governance boundaries is critical
+- When you want scalable and secure data sharing

+Design secure data access like a bank vault:
+Show only what’s necessary — never the entire vault.